Amsterdam/grip-on-llms/docs/training_data.md

 ---

-## Dutch language coverage

-Because we serve Dutch public‑sector use‑cases, we value corpora that include a substantial share of Dutch‑language material (original or translated).
-Models that document Dutch coverage receive a **“NL‑supported”** icon.

----

-## Practical note on data‑subject requests
+## DISCLAIMER: Practical note on data‑subject requests

 Greater transparency comes with a practical obligation: if a citizen asks whether their personal data appear in a training corpus, we are *in principle* required to investigate.
 In practice, present‑day foundation models are trained on hundreds of billions of tokens; reconstructing the presence (or absence) of a specific individual is not technically feasible with reasonable effort.
 For that reason, our policy is to **acknowledge the request and explain the practical impossibility** of an exact answer, while pointing the requester to the model developer’s privacy contact.